kvn-31/twn_devops-bootcamp/notes/10_kubernetes.md

 ```

 ## Volumes
-- no data persistance out of the box
+- no data persistence out of the box
 - if pod dies -> data is gone
 - storage needs to be available on all nodes because we do not know where a pod (re)starts
 - needs to survive when whole cluster crashes